julkaswieta/pipeline-tutorial/README.md

         SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}
       run: ./.sonar/scanner/dotnet-sonarscanner end /d:sonar.token="${{ secrets.SONAR_TOKEN }}"
 ```
+Note the use of the `SONAR_TOKEN` secret.
+Using this notation you can use any other secrets you add to the repository.

 Your workflow should now be setup to automatically run Sonar analysis.
 Go ahead and commit and push your changes.
 Then, if you still have a pull request open on the same branch, the workflow will be trigerred automatically.
 If not, you can open a new PR.

 The results of the analysis will be available in the SonarCloud interface.

-### Doxygen
+### Automatic documentation generation with Doxygen
+Documentation is important, especially in larger projects with multiple contributors.
+Doing this manually can be time-consuming but fortunately it can be sped up by using automatic documentation generators like Doxygen.

-Doxygen is a tool that generates a web-based representation of your project's documentation.
+Doxygen is a tool that generates a web-based representation of your project's documentation and takes care of all formatting for you.
 It takes the comments from your code and produces HTML files with all of the details.
+You can see more about Doxygen in this document: [Documentation](https://edinburgh-napier.github.io/remote_test/notes/unit6_applications/documentation.html).

+Here is an example of documentation generated by Doxygen:

 ![Fig. 2.
 Example Doxygen Output](images/Doxygen_Example.png)

-It might be best to create a new workflow file that runs only on pushes to master, so that your documentation site is not updated with anything outside of your main branch.
+Since documentation should be stable and reflect the stable version of the code, it might be a good idea to include documentation generation in a workflow that runs only when changes are pushed to the master/main branch, which we suggest in this tutorial.

+The current workflow runs on any pull requests, so you need to create a new file in the workflows folder.
+Here is the initial code that checks out code from the repository:

 ``` yml
 name: Documentation